Neil Gehrels Swift Observatory: Ultraviolet/Optical Telescope (UVOT)

 After Swift has slewed towards a GRB, the UVOT is used to detect an optical afterglow.
 The UVOT provides a sub-arcsecond position and provides optical and ultra-violet photometry through lenticular filters and low resolution spectra (170–650 nm) through the use of its optical and UV grisms.
 The UVOT is also used to provide long-term follow-ups of GRB afterglow lightcurves.
 The UVOT is based on the XMM-Newton's Optical Monitor (OM) instrument, with improved optics and upgraded onboard processing computers.

 On 9 November 2011, UVOT photographed the asteroid 2005 YU55 as the asteroid made a close flyby of the Earth.

 On 3 June 2013, UVOT unveiled a massive ultraviolet survey of the nearby Magellanic Clouds.

 In August 2017, UVOT imaged UV emissions from gravitational wave event GW170817 detected by LIGO & Virgo detectors.

 Experiments

 Burst Alert Telescope (BAT)

-BAT (Burst Alert Telesope) is a gamma ray telescope, built by NASA's Goddard Space Flight Center, uses a coded aperture to locate the source.
+BAT (Burst Alert Telescope) is a gamma ray telescope, built by NASA's Goddard Space Flight Center, uses a coded aperture to locate the source.
 The software to locate the source is provided by the Los Alamos National Laboratory (LANL).
 The CdZnTe detector of 5200 cm2 area, consisting of 32,500 units of 4 × 4 × 2 mm, can pin-point the location of sources within 1.4 arcminutes.
-The energy range is 15-150 keV.
+The energy range is 15–150 keV.